-The Community of practice on Female Genital Mutilations
+The Community of practice on Female Genital Mutilation

 What is the CoP on FGM?

-Funded in 2017, the Community of practice on female genital mutilations (CoP-FGM) is a bilingual network (FR/EN) of professionals and activists from all continents, working on female genital mutilations (FGM).
-The CoP-FGM aims to put an end to FGM and to promote women and girls’well-being and human rights.
+Funded in 2017, the Community of practice on female genital mutilation (CoP FGM) is a bilingual network (FR/EN) of professionals and activists from all continents, working on female genital mutilation (FGM).
+The CoP FGM aims to put an end to FGM and to promote women and girl’s wellbeing and human rights.

 What is a Community of Practice?

 A Community of Practice (CoP) is a « group of people who share a concern or a passion for something they do and learn how to do it better by interacting regularly».
 This is a way for professionals, civil society organisations, researchers, to interact online around a specific topic.

 Building bridges for an end to Female genital mutilation